wp-plugins/wpsso/readme.txt

 	<li><a href="http://surniaulula.com/codex/plugins/wpsso/faq/w3c-says-there-is-no-attribute-property/">W3C says “there is no attribute ‘property’”</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/wpsso/faq/what-about-google-search-and-google-plus/">What about Google Search and Google Plus?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/wpsso/faq/what-features-of-nextgen-gallery-are-supported/">What features of NextGEN Gallery are supported?</a></li>
-	<li><a href="http://surniaulula.com/codex/plugins/wpsso/faq/what-is-the-difference-between-the-gpl-and-pro-versions/">What is the difference between the Free (GPL) and Pro versions?</a></li>
+	<li><a href="http://surniaulula.com/codex/plugins/wpsso/faq/what-is-the-difference-between-the-gpl-and-pro-versions/">What is the difference between the Free and Pro versions?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/wpsso/faq/where-do-i-start/">Where do I start?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/wpsso/faq/why-arent-pins-from-my-website-posting-rich/">Why aren’t Pins from my website posting Rich?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/wpsso/faq/why-do-my-facebook-shares-have-small-images/">Why do my Facebook shares have small images?</a></li>